|

 body, they pressed the hump with the leg, whole body or with a plank,

-2009).
-But press against the chair backrest or the hard floor when lying is
+et al. 2009).
+But press against the chair backrest or the hard floor when

 intermittent bouts of loading elicit a greater response in bone forming cells